b-N-I-R-A-V/European-Weather-Predictions/README.md

 ## Searching for Algorithm for Weather Prediction

-One of the primary task of the project was to use the dataset and classify the days as pleasant or unpleasant day.
-This same alogorithm can be extended and used for identifying extreme weather consditions.
+One of the primary tasks of the project was to use the dataset and classify the days as pleasant or unpleasant.
+This same algorithm can be extended and used for identifying extreme weather conditions.

 ### K-Nearest Neighbours(KNN)
-I started with one of the more simplar method for classification.
+I started with one of the simpler methods for classification.
 Of course, I used the scaled dataset to train the model.
-And, I used train_test_split method from sklearn.model_selection to split the dataset in the training and testing dataset.
+Additionally, I used the train_test_split method from sklearn.model_selection to split the dataset into training and testing datasets.
 ```python
 #
 k_range = np.arange(1,5)